Below is some helpful info on CoderZ League and how it all works.

 Click our registration link, choose CoderZ League Junior, CoderZ League Pro, or both leagues and secure your participation in the competition.

-You also can purchase access to training material and recommended courses which will be available from September 1, 2020 until December 2020.
+You also can purchase access to training material and recommended courses which will be available from September 1, 2020 to October 30, 2020.

 You can register as a team, class or school.